At some point, if you want a successful physical therapy practice, you have to go beyond being an excellent physical therapist.

 Obviously, if your patient needs that medicine ball, they should work with it, but an electromyography session is going to yield more revenue and results.

-In fact, most Hands-On Diagnostics franchises, for instance, bill in the neighborhood of $550 per diagnostic session — as opposed to the $70 to $100 per session that a typical PT practice will bill for.
+In fact, most Hands-On Diagnostics members, for instance, bill in the neighborhood of $550 per diagnostic session — as opposed to the $70 to $100 per session that a typical PT practice will bill for.

 Understand and analyze how you bill insurers.

 That could mean hiring somebody who specializes in billing codes and working with insurers.
 It could mean partnering with a third party, like a medical billing service, which takes a percentage of your earnings.
-It also can mean becoming a Hands-On Diagnostics franchise, which has proprietary practices that allow your staff to bill insurers properly.
+It also can mean becoming a Hands-On Diagnostics member, which has proprietary practices that allow your staff to bill insurers properly.

 The bottom line, in any case, is that you need to work with an entity that understands the murky world of insurance and billing.
 If whoever is doing the billing doesn’t know the difference between CPT, HCPCS codes, and ICD-10 codes, you’ve got a problem.
 Because if you aren’t consistently billing insurers properly, you’re constantly losing money.